 Following the Offering, the Yeager family members will continue to own in the aggregate 662,296 shares of Class B Common Stock, representing all of the outstanding shares of Class B Common Stock.
-Consequently, the Yeager family will control approximately 67% of the voting power of the Company on all matters presented for stockholder action.
+Consequently, the Yeager family will control approximately 66% of the voting power of the Company on all matters presented for stockholder action.
 The Yeager family members are parties to a stockholders'

-Class B Common Stock in accordance with the vote of the holders of a majority of such shares.
+agreement, pursuant to which they have agreed to vote all of their shares of Class B Common Stock in accordance with the vote of the holders of a majority of such shares.
 As a result, the Yeager family members will be able to elect the entire Board of Directors, thereby controlling the management policy and conduct of the business of the Company, as well as all matters submitted to a vote of the Company's stockholders.